 Going to a job interview alone is a challenge.
 So flunking the interview shouldn’t be because of these five (embarrassing) mistakes.
-Not to mention, you don’t get the job if you fail.
+Not to mention, you don’t get the job if you fail it.

 Here are the 5 mistakes you should never make at a job interview

 Going unprepared to an interview is a complete turnoff to any prospect employer.
 So make it a habit to learn something about the company before you send an application or at least before the interview.

 The moment you send your application to a company is the moment you should start learning about who they are and what they do.
 You don’t just focus on answering the most common interview questions that you find on the Internet.
 You should also know a little bit about your prospect employer.

 Tell all the bad things you don’t like about your previous job